 This respiratory virus can cause symptoms ranging from runny nose and mild cough to more serious respiratory symptoms, including difficulty breathing and shortness of breath.
 Newborns and infants are at higher risk for developing wheezing and dehydration if they become sick with RSV.

 Most cases can be managed at home with the help of your pediatrician.
-But it is important to have your child evaluated to asses the severity of the illness and if any intervention is necessary.
+But it is important to have your child evaluated to assess the severity of the illness and if any intervention is necessary.
 The best way to prevent your child from getting RSV is to practice good hand washing hygiene and cleaning contaminated surfaces.

 The flu, also know as influenza, is caused by a virus that infects the respiratory system.
 Unlike other viruses that cause cold-like symptoms, the flu can cause severe illness and have life threatening complications.
 Along with runny nose, cough, and sore throat, influenza also causes high fever, muscle aches, and extreme fatigue.
 It is estimated that 5 to 20% of the United States’ population will suffer from the flu and over 200,000 people will be hospitalized due to complications from the flu.